Wednesday, May 20, 2026

 Finally, many guitarists are embracing amp sims and plugins like Neural DSP and AmpliTube.
 These software solutions enable you to achieve studio-quality amp tones directly through a computer or audio interface, making them ideal for silent practice, content creation, or even live performance with the right setup.

-When choosing an amp, also consider the wattage — this determines how loud your amp can get.
+The wattage determines how loud your amp can get.
 A 10-30-watt amp is usually sufficient for practicing at home.
 If you’re playing in a band or performing in small venues, you might need something in the 50-100-watt range.
 Remember, a higher wattage doesn’t just mean more volume; it also affects the headroom and tonal quality at higher volumes.

 Beyond wattage, speaker size plays a big role in shaping your tone.